iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-13-Local-minimum-is-not-a-problem-for-Deep-Learning.md

 What is more interesting is that such a deep network can be constructed from a shallow network as follows: let \\(l\\) be the number of layers, and \\(n\\) be the number of neurons in the layer.
 First, pretrain a shallow network with \\(l n\\) neurons as in the previous section (optionally, you can also do the gradient descent after initialization).
 Then, select first \\(l\\) neurons of a shallow net with output weights \\(s\\), and add them as a first layer of the deep network.
 Add the next layer; To the deepest layer add a neuron with the linear activation which corresponds to \\(f(x) = s^T x\\) and next \\(l\\) neurons  of a shallow net and set \\(s\\) to their output weights.
 Add one more layer.
 To the deepest layer add a linear neuron which has weights \\(s\\) for ReLU neurons on the previous layers and 1 for the linear activation neuron.
 Recursively apply the above procedure, until all of neurons of a shallow net are used.
 Set as output of network linear combination of outputs of the last layer, where weights of ReLU's correspond to weights in the shallow network and weight of linear neuron is 1.

-It can be checked that by construction above network will have the objective value exactly as the shallow one.
-This means that all of the analysis in the previous section applies to such network!
+As such deep net is constructed from shallow one, this means that all of the analysis in the previous section applies to such network!
 Furthermore, it is guaranteed that such deep architecture would perform as good as the shallow network that it was constructed from.

 It might not always be practical to connect all layers to the input layer, as input size can be large, which would increase greatly the number of parameters in a network and thus make it more prone to overfitting.
-However it [was shown](http://arxiv.org/abs/1409.4842) to be helpful to connect some deeper layers to earlier layers, which allows to provide them with "less scrambled" version of the input, while avoiding explosion of the number of parameters.
-Additionally, instead of connecting to the input, deeper layers can connect to the first layer after the input, which can be made to have a smaller number of outputs compared to size of an input.
+One way to avoid this is instead of connecting to the input, deeper layers can connect to the first layer after the input, which can be made to have a smaller number of outputs compared to size of an input.
+One can think of many other ways to connect deeper layers to the ones close to the input.
+Somewhat similarly it [was shown](http://arxiv.org/abs/1409.4842) that connecting output layer to the ones close to input helps with network training.

 ### Conclusion